 These specialist marketplaces tend to be more informal than B2C and B2B retailers such as Alibaba and Tmall, however they may be right for small niche businesses.
 Whilst it may seem overwhelming how many marketplaces the world has to offer, each is unique and can offer opportunities if the marketplace is the right fit for your business.

 According to Internet Retailing, 95% of UK retailers are selling through online marketplaces.
 The huge growth in this industry has led to the development of a new industry focusing around the product information and inventory management of marketplace listings.

 ChannelAdvisor provides its customers access to online marketplaces and price comparison websites in over 40 markets around the globe.

-Monsoon Commerce offers the ability to synchronise your inventory across all marketplaces in real time and apply dynamic pricing to products and product ranges with integrations available for many online marketplaces, payment gateways and ecommerce platforms.
-Volo Commerce, Fulfil.io and Sellbrite are a few more examples of players in this space.
+Monsoon Commerce offers the ability to synchronize your inventory across all marketplaces in real time and apply dynamic pricing to products and product ranges, with integrations available for many online marketplaces, payment gateways and ecommerce platforms.
+Volo Commerce, Fulfil.io, and Sellbrite are a few more examples of players in this space.

-The market for marketplace management is one that is growing very quickly as retailers and manufacturers realise the potential of using these channels to increase domestic and international sales.
-We expect the market to grow further in the future with an focus on localization and personalization – including the use of high-quality product descriptions and local language customer service to fuel demand in overseas markets.
+The market for marketplace management is one that is growing very quickly as retailers and manufacturers realize the potential of using these channels to increase domestic and international sales.
+We expect the market to grow further in the future with a focus on localization and personalization – including the use of high-quality product descriptions and local language customer service to fuel demand in overseas markets.